Developing a Successful Home Business

 Realize that you are building over time and you may be on the foundation level at this point.
 The foundation of course is the most critical level because everything that happens after that is built on that premise.
 So it may be best to get all ducks in a row at least to some degree, if only conceptually at this point before we try to proceed.

 Be real as far as what you believe you can accomplish in the short and mid-range target goals.
-What would it be like if 3-6 months from now, you were happy with what you did so far and know you are making progress even if you can’t see it yet?
+What would it be like if 3-6 months from now, you were happy with what you did so far and know you are making progress even if you can’t

 Say What You Mean and Mean What You Say To Have a Successful Home Business